Optimizing the patient-provider relationship.

 > Visiting Scholar Preceptorship Program

 For many years, and from all over the world, gastroenterologists, trainees, psychologists, and mid-level providers have visited the practices of Rome Board members to be precepted on DGBI and also learn communication skills.
-The Rome Foundation Visiting Scholar Program is a great way for researchers and clinicians to engage with key leaders and learn not only about advanced research techniques and patient-focused care but also advanced communication skills .
-Faculty spend two to three days on site.
-This program is critical in developing the next generation of providers in becoming skilled communicators and exceptional physicians managing and treating patients with DGBI.
+The Rome Foundation Visiting Scholar Program is an excellent way for researchers and clinicians to engage with key leaders and learn about advanced research techniques, patient-focused care, and advanced communication skills.
+Faculty spend two to three days on-site.
+This program is critical in developing the next generation of providers to become skilled communicators and exceptional physicians managing and treating patients with DGBI.
+For further information, click here.